Periodically, I get a call or email from a client early in the month stating something like, “Hey Mark, we had an awesome month. What do you think?”

 My Restaurant Sales Were Up 7.1 Percent Last Month

-Let’s start from the top.
+Let’s start at the top.
 See if this discussion resonates between a restaurant owner and his CFO.

 CFO: Was the sales increase planned?